 When Mary-Mathilda, one of the most respected women of the island of Bimshire (also known as Barbados) calls the police to confess to a crime, the result is a shattering all-night vigil that brings together elements of the island's African past an...

-A compelling collection that explores the lives of Afro-Caribbean immigrants living in Canada, these eight short stories delve into the experiences of displaced persons living in contemporary&...
+A compelling collection exploring the lives of Afro-Caribbean immigrants in Canada.
+These eight short stories delve into the experiences of displaced persons living in contemporary society, marked by a richness of language and rhythm that is authenti...

 Poignantly capturing the sorrow and torment of the dispossessed, this collection of stories focuses on the contemporary experiences of urban dwellers longing for a place to call home.
 Private lives and intimate pains are made public, and the rawness ...